fdilke/bewl/bewl2/notes/done-todo.md

 - how much of the theory of (finite) groups carries over to LFTs?
 - Motivating question: for what monoids M is the truth object a cogenerator?
 For groups, only when G = 1.
 - define the category of tables, then 'closure' of a table.
 Is this an idempotent monad?
 What are the algebras?
+- check equivalent of Baer's criterion, but for injectivity of monoid actions: would make this computable

 # BEWL AS TOOL
 - for card shuffle calc: verify surjectivity, investigate uniformity.
 Good stretch goal